rparrett/untitled-space-game/README.md

 ## TODO

-- If you stumble upon a commodity, it should be revealed immediately.
+- If you randomly stumble upon a commodity before your scanner picks it up, it should be revealed immediately.
-- Reset the level upon reaching a warp node with full fuel.
+- Add shopping screen